 Should my organization file Form 990-PF?

-Generally, the organizations that are classified as private foundations by the IRS should file Form 990-PF for every tax year.
+Generally, the organizations that are classified as private foundations by the IRS should file Form 990-PF online for every tax year.

 Primarily, it is filed by,